chasslayy/EbonyEssenceCo/README.md

-# HouseofEbony: Photo-Robust Skin Swatch Extraction with Computer Vision
+# House of Ebony: Photo-Robust Skin Swatch Extraction with Computer Vision

 ## Overview
-**HouseofEbony** is a computer vision project that focuses on extracting reliable skin color swatches from facial images under varied lighting conditions.
+**House of Ebony** is a computer vision project that focuses on extracting reliable skin color swatches from facial images under varied lighting conditions.
 Accurate skin color estimation is a key challenge in beauty technology, powering applications such as foundation shade matching, AR try-on, personalized skincare, and even dermatology analysis.

 Selfies are often distorted by glare, shadows, and inconsistent lighting, which makes skin tone analysis unreliable.
 LumiSkin introduces a pipeline that detects stable facial regions, removes glare, applies color constancy algorithms, and generates consistent skin tone swatches in the CIELAB color space.